-- A stands for ASYMMETRY; one half unlike the other half.
+- A stands for ASYMMETRY; one half unlike the other half

-- B stands for BORDER; irregular, scalloped or poorly defined border.
+- B stands for BORDER; irregular, scalloped or poorly defined border

-- C stands for COLOR; varied from one area to another; shades of tan, brown, and black; sometimes white, red, or blue.
+- C stands for COLOR; varied from one area to another; shades of tan, brown, and black; sometimes white, red, or blue

-- D stands for DIAMETER; melanomas are usually greater than 6mm (the size of a pencil eraser) when diagnosed, but they can be smaller.
+- D stands for DIAMETER; melanomas are usually greater than 6mm (the size of a pencil eraser) when diagnosed, but they can be smaller

-- E stands for EVOLVING; a mole or skin lesion that looks different from the rest or is changing in size, shape, or color.
+- E stands for EVOLVING; a mole or skin lesion that looks different from the rest or is changing in size, shape, or color

-DIAGNOSIS AND TREATMENTDiagnosis begins with the Water’s Edge Dermatology practitioner examining the suspicious lesion.
-If this visual examination leads the Water’s Edge Dermatology practitioner to suspect melanoma or another type of skin cancer, the Water’s Edge Dermatology practitioner will perform a biopsy.
+Diagnosis begins with the Water’s Edge Dermatology practitioner examining the suspicious lesion.
+If this visual examination leads the doctor to suspect melanoma or another type of skin cancer, he or she will perform a biopsy.
 This is the only way to know with certainty if the lesion is melanoma or another type of skin cancer.

-A biopsy is a simple procedure that a Water’s Edge Dermatology practitioner can perform in the office.
-To perform a biopsy, a Water’s Edge Dermatology practitioner will numb the area and remove the entire lesion, or a portion of it, so that the tissue can be examined under a microscope.
+A biopsy is a simple procedure that is performed in the office.
+To perform a biopsy, your dermatologist will numb the area and remove the entire lesion, or a portion of it, so that the tissue can be examined under a microscope.
 If melanoma cells are visible under the microscope, the diagnosis is melanoma.

 Treatment typically begins with complete surgical removal of the melanoma and some normal-looking skin around the growth.
 Removing some normal-looking skin is called “taking margins.”
 This helps ensure that cancerous cells are removed.